Chiradeep-Banik/WebAppsTut/README.md

+# WEB-APP
-# Understading the web app architecture and how the service workers, caching and other things work to provide a more native like experience.
+### Understading the web app architecture and how the service workers, caching and other things work to provide a more native like experience.

+## Service Workers LifeCycle
+    Register -> Install -> Activate